jeffhoek/debezium-stack/mongodb-kafka-opensearch/README.md

 ```

 ### Create MongoDB Source Connector
 Create the source connector.
-Note, you may need to update some of these key/value pairs for your use cases.
+Note, review the key/value pairs.
+You may need to update some of these for your expected data.
 For this example we set `database.include.list` to include our expected `inventory` database.
+All collections will be "sourced".

 ```
 curl -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @mongodb-source.json